tuohybuoy/BI_Guardrails_Project/README.md

 ## Intro

-By themselves, percentage bar charts are handy for comparing groups of differing size.
-For example, if Reed Richards teaches 100 students and Doctor Doom teaches 500, a percentage bar chart can easily show that Richards awards As to 80% of his students while Doom awards only 20% As:
+### Why This Project?

+The strength of BI can also be its weakness.
+By themselves, charts and visuals are powerful tools for summarizing large datasets for a nontechnical audience.
+However, the same audience is often left to determine what conclusions to draw from the visual.
+Conclusions are often based on gut feelings.
+Arguably, this is the opposite of the desired goal when using data to aid decisionmaking.

+For example, take the percentage bar chart.
+It's a useful tool for comparing proportions between groups of differing size.
+In an academic setting, it could compare the percentages of As that different instructors award to their students.
+Take an example where Prof. Richards has 100 students and Dr. Doom has 500:

 ![Richards vs. Doom A Grades Awarded](common/images/Richards_vs_Doom_Grades.png)

-But what if Reed Richards has only 5, 10 or 20 students instead of 100?
-When is the number too small to be meaningful for comparing the two instructors?
-And if a comparison is still meaningful, is the difference significant if Doom becomes generous and awards 75% As compared to Richards' 80%?
+Here, it looks obvious that Prof. Richards is more likely to award As.
+50% is certainly a higher proportion than 30%.
+But what if Richards only has six students?
+The chart doesn't help determine whether the difference is still meaningful, and in fact actively impedes efforts to determine this by looking exactly the same as the 100-vs.-500 case.

+Workarounds exist, such as shading or setting bar thickness by the number of students for each instructor.
+However, they don't address the core issue that it's up to viewers to decide what differences are likely to be meaningful.

+### Inferential Statistics to the Rescue

+Statistical techniques can readily provide ways to pinpoint group differences that are more likely to be meaningful.
+Those same techniques can give insight into how big or small a difference is likely to be.
+Even better, they allow a viewer to choose cutoffs for the level of certainty they desire.

+This project uses four closely-related attributes to make this determination:
+* *Sample size:* how many students does an instructor or group of instructors have?
+* *Effect size:* how big or small is the difference between one instructor and others?
+* *Significance:* how likely is the difference to be a false positive?
+The most typical cutoff for this likelihood is 5%.
+* *Power:* if the "true" effect size is what the chart shows, how likely is it that we could correctly identify it?
+Typical cutoffs are 80%, 90% and 95%.

-This application uses inferential statistics to help address these questions.
-Hopefully, using it requires little to no knowledge of statistics at all.
-The results look something like this:
+The results might look something like this:

 ![Richards vs. Doom A Grades Awarded, with Effect Size](common/images/Richards_vs_Doom_Grades_with_Effect_Size.png)

-This is a simple example.
-In reality, we want to compare dozens or hundreds of instructors or courses.

-With those volumes, it would certainly be useful to have statistical backup when gauging whether and how a course differs from the others.
-It would be even more useful to focus on differences that meet a particular threshold of certainty.

-The Guardrails app attempts to meet that need.
+Note: the Percentage Bar Chart tool can compare dozens or hundreds of instructors or courses.
+This makes it potentially useful even for subject matter experts, who might otherwise be hard-pressed to digest this volume of information.

+For more details about the statistical tests employed, see [Statistics](#statistics) below.

 ![UIUC Grade Explorer with Inferential Guardrails - Start Page](common/images/App_Start_Page.png)